saltyorg/docs/docs/sandbox/apps/vnstat.md

 <!-- BEGIN SALTBOX MANAGED OVERVIEW SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->
-# vnStat dashboard
+# vnStat Dashboard

 ## Overview

-[vnStat dashboard](https://github.com/alexandermarston/vnstat-dashboard) is a user-friendly web dashboard for viewing the following:.
+[vnStat Dashboard](https://github.com/alexandermarston/vnstat-dashboard) is a user-friendly web dashboard for viewing the following:.

 <div class="grid grid--buttons" markdown data-search-exclude>